 The STAR Center Foundation received 501(c)(3) status from the IRS in 2011, after it converted from The STAR Center, LLC, which was established in 2005.

 In 1995, Dr. Lucy Jane Miller founded the original STAR (Sensory Therapies And Research) Center at the University of Colorado medical school as a research institute.
 Later, when Dr. Miller left the medical school in 2005, she moved the STAR Center to the Denver Tech Center, where it was housed together with the Sensory Processing Disorder (SPD) Foundation.
 Since the SPD Foundation was already filling the need for a research institute, STAR Center rewrote its mission and vision and became the treatment partner for the SPD Foundation.

-In 2016, the two non-profit organizations merged, forming the new STAR Institute for Sensory Processing.
+In 2016, the two non-profit organizations merged, forming the new STAR Institute for Sensory Processing Disorder.
 By combining the visions and strengths of these two leading organizations, both of their missions are advanced.
-“We are now able, more than ever before, to give hope and help to children, adults, families, and caregivers, dealing with sensory challenges,” says Bill Whalen MD, President, Board of Directors, STAR Institute for Sensory Processing Disorder.
+“We are now able, more than ever before, to give hope and help to children, adults, families, and caregivers, dealing with sensory challenges,” Bill Whalen MD, President, Board of Directors, STAR Institute for Sensory Processing Disorder.